About the competition

 There are two competition categories: cartographic design quality and cartographic research quality.
 There is no entry fee.
 All entrants will be displayed in the Map Gallery, and the winners will be selected by a ballot of all meeting attendees.

-In addition to the print map gallery, we will be continuing the virtual gallery.
+*New for 2021* In addition to the print map gallery, we will be hosting a virtual gallery.
 All submissions will require a digital image for inclusion in the virtual gallery.
-Organizers will be in touch with entrants after submission deadline with digital requirements.

 Registration and Deadline

 The deadline for the 2021 competition is August 31, 2021.Student Map and Poster Competition Registration Form

 Meeting attendees will vote on the entrants, and the winner will be selected by a tally of ballots.
 The winners will receive a prize of $500 USD each.
 Runners-up may receive honorable mentions.
 All first place and honorable mention maps will receive award certificates.

 At least one high quality map must be received for each category to warrant awarding both prizes.
 If no high quality maps are received in one or both categories, judges can decide not to award a prize for the category.